 Masks are not mandatory on the bus shuttles.

 Hand sanitizer will be available at each checkpoint.
-Volunteers will use tongs to serve participants.

-Map references are from the Bruce Trail Reference Maps and Trail Guide, Edition 30 and distances from the BTC app.
+Map references are from the Bruce Trail Reference Maps and Trail Guide, Edition 31 and distances from the BTC app.